pine-vm/pine/explore/internal-analysis/2026-09-20-elm-app-compilation-runtime-profile-analysis.md

 ### Priority 5: Tail-call frame replacement

-Detect when a call is in tail position and replace the current call frame instead of pushing a new one.
-Preserve enough logical call information for runtime-error diagnostics.
+Implemented after quota-based termination:

+- before entering a saturated named or closure call, the interpreter checks whether the top continuation is the current `Kont.CallFrame`;
+- if so, it removes that frame before pushing the callee frame;
+- non-tail continuations such as argument, list, record, condition, and case processing remain above the caller frame and therefore prevent replacement;
+- over-application removes the tail caller before pushing `AfterCall` and the callee frame.

+Tests verify that 100,000 direct tail calls and 10,000 local-closure tail calls complete under a continuation-depth limit of 32, mutual tail recursion reaches the instruction quota rather than the continuation quota, a tail-recursive over-application chain stays bounded, non-tail recursion still exhausts the continuation quota, and runtime errors retain non-tail callers while omitting replaced tail callers.

-Quota-based termination now bounds retained continuation state and removes recursion-scanning overhead.
-Tail-call replacement remains useful for reducing ordinary allocation and allowing legitimate deep recursion to run under smaller continuation limits, but it is no longer needed to support cycle classification.
+Quota-based termination bounds retained continuation state, while tail-call replacement reduces ordinary allocation and enables legitimate deep recursion to run under much smaller continuation limits.

 ### Priority 6: Parallelize independent snapshot cases only for batch throughput